UofTPsychProg-fall-2019/ps4-tianas/Experiment Proposal.md

 output: "Move the x on the right to bin a."

-# Specify language for S2 by condition
+# Specify language for sentence 2 (S2), by condition

 S2cond1 = "Now, move the same x to bin b."
 S2condPro = "Now, move it to bin []."   # same S2 sentence for conditions 2 and 4